Sperm whale: Brain

-The sperm whale brain is the largest known of any modern or extinct animal, weighing on average about 7.8 kg (with the smallest known weighing 6.4 kg and the largest known weighing 9.2 kg), more than five times heavier than a human's, and has a volume of about 8,000 cm3.
+The sperm whale brain is the largest known of any modern or extinct animal, weighing on average about 7.8 kg (with the smallest known weighing 6.4 kg and the largest known weighing 9.2 kg), more than five times heavier than a human brain, and has a volume of about 8,000 cm3.
 Although larger brains generally correlate with higher intelligence, it is not the only factor.
 Elephants and dolphins also have larger brains than humans.
-The sperm whale has a lower encephalization quotient than many other whale and dolphin species, lower than that of non-human anthropoid apes, and much lower than humans'.
+The sperm whale has a lower encephalization quotient than many other whale and dolphin species, lower than that of non-human anthropoid apes, and much lower than that of humans.

 The sperm whale's cerebrum is the largest in all mammalia, both in absolute and relative terms.
 The olfactory system is reduced, suggesting that the sperm whale has a poor sense of taste and smell.
 By contrast, the auditory system is enlarged.
 The pyramidal tract is poorly developed, reflecting the reduction of its limbs.

 Biological systems

 The sperm whale respiratory system has adapted to cope with drastic pressure changes when diving.
 The flexible ribcage allows lung collapse, reducing nitrogen intake, and metabolism can decrease to conserve oxygen.
 Between dives, the sperm whale surfaces to breathe for about eight minutes before diving again.
 Odontoceti (toothed whales) breathe air at the surface through a single, S-shaped blowhole, which is extremely skewed to the left.
 Sperm whales spout (breathe) 3–5 times per minute at rest, increasing to 6–7 times per minute after a dive.
 The blow is a noisy, single stream that rises up to 2 m or more above the surface and points forward and left at a 45° angle.
 On average, females and juveniles blow every 12.5 seconds before dives, while large males blow every 17.5 seconds before dives.
 A sperm whale killed 160 km south of Durban, South Africa, after a 1-hour, 50-minute dive was found with two dogfish (Scymnodon sp.), usually found at the sea floor, in its belly.

 The sperm whale has the longest intestinal system in the world, exceeding 300 m in larger specimens.
-Similar to ruminants the sperm whale has a four-chambered stomach.
+The sperm whale has a four-chambered stomach that is similar to ruminants.
 The first secretes no gastric juices and has very thick muscular walls to crush the food (since whales cannot chew) and resist the claw and sucker attacks of swallowed squid.
 The second chamber is larger and is where digestion takes place.
 Undigested squid beaks accumulate in the second chamber – as many as 18,000 have been found in some dissected specimens.
 Most squid beaks are vomited by the whale, but some occasionally make it to the hindgut.
 Such beaks precipitate the formation of ambergris.